Raymond E. Fowler: Abduction

 Later in life, Fowler wrote about being an abductee himself sharing this information, most in-depth, in his autobiographical book UFO Testament: Anatomy of an Abductee.
-During an interview with Rosemary Ellen Guiley Fowler listed some of his abduction experiences that seem to correlate with other abductee testimony such as Betty and Barney Hill abduction and Betty Andreasson Luca.
+During an interview with Rosemary Ellen Guiley Fowler listed some of his abduction experiences that seem to mimic other abductee testimony such as Betty and Barney Hill abduction and Betty Andreasson Luca.

 Fowler's claim of being an abductee, and his UFO research as a whole, were not always welcome by his family members, because of their religious beliefs on the subject of UFOs.
 Fowler's extensive investigations in the UFO field lessened after the publication of The Watchers I and The Watchers II, in which Fowler initially acknowledged his UFO abduction experiences.
 He continued writing books on the subject, however, including his own experiences as well as local investigations he had not previously published.

+Personal life

+Born in Salem, Massachusetts in 1933, Fowler has also lived in Wenham, Massachusetts, and Kennebunk, Maine.
+An amateur astronomer, in Wenham, he built and operated an observatory from 1970 to 2001 that he named the Woodside Planetarium & Observatory.
+Before his retirement, he taught classes on the paranormal in association with the Kennebunk Adult Education Department.
+A bass instrument soloist, he also performed with his wife Margaret to benefit a local food bank.
+He has four children.